This article appears in the June 2021 issue of the

 PE GI Journal

 A number of trends are motivating gastroenterologists to consider engaging in a corporate connection.
-Among them are industry consolidation, increased operating expenses, strenuous regulatory and reporting requirements, contracting complexity, new technology implementation, and, of course, the short- and long-term impact of the pandemic.
+Among them are industry consolidation, increased operating expenses, strenuous regulatory and reporting requirements.
+These may also include contracting complexity, new technology implementation, and the short- and long-term impact of the pandemic.

 When evaluating corporate partner options, using a checklist can better ensure a more disciplined process towards a corporate connection.
 “Having clarity on what you’re looking for and why you’re looking is one of the most valuable reasons to use a checklist,” Reymann says.
 “It also gives you a foundation for comparison of partnership models.
 This allows you to better assess the differences between entities and their services and how these align with your approach to patient care.”